|157.01||[Repealed, 1995 c 207 art 9 s 61]|

 "School concession stand" means a food and beverage service establishment located in a school, on school grounds, or within a school-owned athletic complex, that is operated in conjunction with school-sponsored events.
 A school kitchen or school cafeteria is not a school concession stand.

-"Seasonal temporary food stand" means a food and beverage service establishment that is a food stand which is disassembled and moved from location to location, but which operates no more than 21 days annually at any one location, except as provided in paragraph (b).
+(a) "Seasonal temporary food stand" means a food and beverage service establishment that is a food stand which is disassembled and moved from location to location, but which operates for no more than 21 days annually at any one location, except as provided in paragraph (b).

 "Special event food stand" means a food and beverage service establishment which is used in conjunction with celebrations and special events, and which operates no more than three times annually for no more than ten total days within the applicable license period.

 "Critical control point" means a point or procedure in a specific food system where loss of control may result in an unacceptable health risk.